ZiliottoFilippoDev/Personal-Projects/README.md

 - Coding *space invaders* game
+- K-Means Algorithm to Select the color Palette of images
 - Data analysis on the most frequent words said by USA presidents
 - Notebook on how to use *R* programming language
 - Analysis of Vodafone's data flux in Italy (PD)